ForesightsIT/C2/README.md

 Potential future improvements could be identified as:

-- Retraining Hyperparameter Tuning with HyperDrive using Bayesian and/or 'Entire Grid' sampling, and AUC as the primary metric (rather than accuracy).
+- Retraining Hyperparameter Tuning with HyperDrive using Bayesian and/or 'Entire Grid' sampling.
 - Extending AutoML config to include more parameters.
 - Documenting XAI and [operationalizing] model [explanation] as a web service, using the [interpretability package] to explain ML models & predictions.
 - Exporting Models with ONNX to be deployed to a DLT connected Dapp device.